makersacademy/bowling-challenge/README.md

 What I think went well
 -----

+* For my first solo project in Javascript, I'm happy with it.
 * All my tests pass.
 I managed to research spies and doubles and used them to keep my tests isolated.
 * I'm really happy that almost all of the game works as it should according to the rules of bowling.
 * My first time using jquery by myself was successful.